America's Golden West

 Itinerary changesOccasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
 The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure.

-Palm Springs Aerial Tramway Closure - 9th and 23rd September 2018 departuresThe Palm Springs Aerial Tramway will be closed due to annual maintenance in September and early October.
+Palm Springs Aerial Tramway Closure - 27th September 2020 departureThe Palm Springs Aerial Tramway will be closed due to annual maintenance in September and early October.
 As a result, we have withdrawn the Palm Springs and Aerial Tramway optional excursion for the above tour departures.
 We will be replacing this optional excursion with an included full-day excursion to Santa Monica and Hollywood at no additional cost.
 This excursion will replace the visits to Santa Monica on Day Five and Hollywood on Day 13, giving you longer to enjoy these iconic destinations.

 Changes to your hotelsShould circumstances require, we reserve the right to accommodate you in alternative hotels, of a similar standard, nearby.
 Full details of your hotels will be sent with your Final Travel Documents.